hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/translation_poems/227_to_a_friend.md

 Beyond the ken of human speech and mind,
 It dwells in weal and woe; 'tis that which comes
 As the all-powerful, all-destroyer
-Kâli, and as the kindliest mother.
+Kāli, and as the kindliest mother.

 Disease, bereavement, pinch of poverty,
 Dharma, (Virtue) and its opposite Adharma, (Vice)